Lag. The word alone often induces fits of rage in gamers, and it’s the reason most people lose multiplayer games — or so they would have you believe.

 Your Internet service provider is a major influence on the amount of lag you experience, but it's largely based on how wide their service area is.
 Xfinity Internet is available in large areas of the country and offers multiple service packages with enough speed and bandwidth to play games, stream music, and broadcast gameplay without experiencing any lag.
 The key is finding the right Internet service package.

 You may experience more packet loss when Internet use is at its peak.
-Higher Internet speeds and increased bandwidth will help mitigate this.
+Higher Internet speeds (like gig-speed Internet) and increased bandwidth will help mitigate this.
 You can also look at some of the high-speed Xfinity plans aimed at gamers.
 Making even just a few of these changes can give you an edge the next time you jump into a game.